Independent Members of the COG: HWA's Comments, Plus Questions and Answers

 Are independent believers also spending too much to take care of themselves and not preaching the gospel or feeding the flock?
 Because they are independent, these groups cover the whole spectrum: Some are very diligent to serve our Father, doing much with little.
 Other groups, while they quote the scriptures continually, are such a poor example to the outside world that they are an embarrassment to our Father.
 Independence is of little value if it produces no fruit.

 The fact is that the price of being independent is NOT what Norman Edwards indicates.
-Being "independent" means that you are not truly supporting the Philadelphia work of getting the gospel of the kingdom out to the world as a witness so that the end may come (Matthew 24:14).
+Being completely "independent" means that you are not truly supporting the Philadelphia work of getting the gospel of the kingdom out to the world as a witness so that the end may come (Matthew 24:14).
 Because of failing to "hold fast" (Revelation 3) but thinking that your own "people decide" governance (which is basically what the two Greek words that make up the term Laodicea literally mean), Jesus says He will spue the Laodiceans out.

 And furthermore, as the writers above even admit, the independent Laodiceans are having major problems simply hosting church services or even attending Holy Day services.